-- Al. Near the end of a period, all officials should be aware of the time remaining before the start of each play.
-With less than 25 seconds remaining in any period and the game clock running, the 25 second clock shall not run.
-If a penalty is accepted for a live-ball foul(s) that occur during the down in which time expires in the first and third periods, enforce all penalties and set the box, chains and clip as needed.
-The crew will then record the ball position and rotate the chains as they are relocated to the opposite end of the field. - R, U B. When time expires, sound whistle only if ball is dead.
-The termination of a period is then indicated by the R holding a ball over his head with one hand.
-The R is primarily responsible for determining the end of any period.
-He should enlist the aid of the U when the only field clock is at his back. - C. At close of first and third periods, see that ball is not disturbed until exact position for transfer has been determined.
-Turn the ball over to the L at close of second period. - D. Keep R informed of remaining playing time.
-Indicate by inconspicuous signal whether there is ample or scant time for next snap.
-Advise R at the end of the down if time expired while the ball was in play. - U, H, L E. Leave the ball alone; R will handle it at the end of each period.
+- ALL A. 1.
+Near the end of a period, be aware of the time remaining before the start of each play. - 2.
+Do not run the 25-second count with less than 25 seconds remaining in any period and the game clock running. - 3.
+Record ball position at the close of the period. - 4.
+If a penalty is accepted for a live-ball foul(s) that occur during the down in which time expires in the 1st and 3rd periods, enforce all penalties and set the box, chains and clip as needed.
+The crew will then record the ball position and rotate the chains as they are relocated to the opposite end of the field. - 5.
+If a measurement is required, move the ball with the stakes. - R B. 1.
+When time expires, sound whistle only if ball is dead. - 2.
+At the end of the period, indicate by holding a ball over head with one hand. - 3.
+At close of first and third periods, see that ball is not disturbed until exact position for transfer has been determined. - 4.
+Turn the ball over to the B at close of second period. - U, L, H C. 1.
+Keep R informed of remaining playing time--indicate by inconspicuous signal whether there is ample or scant time for next snap. - 2.
+Advise R at the end of the down if time expired while the ball was in play. - 3.
+Leave the ball alone; R will handle it at the end of each period.